hat-open/hat-event/docs/eventer.rst

 As part of successful Eventer connection establishment, server notifies it's current status to client.
 During Eventer communication, server can at any time send `MsgStatusNotify` message and thus notify client of it's status change.
-When client receives `MsgStatusNotify` message, it should confirm that notification was received by sending `MsgStatusAck` message.

 Events notification